salesforce/bazel-jdt-java-toolchain/README.md

 Unfortunately this means additional steps are required for developers.
 This script can be used to facilitate the steps.

 ```
 #!/bin/bash

 bazel build :JdtJavaBuilder_deploy.jar
 cp -fv bazel-bin/JdtJavaBuilder_deploy.jar compiler/export/

 bazel build //compiler/third_party/turbine:turbine_direct_binary_deploy.jar
 cp -fv bazel-bin/compiler/third_party/turbine/turbine_direct_binary_deploy.jar compiler/tools/
 ```

-For your convinience, the `build-toolchain` script is provided in this repository.
+For your convenience, the `build-toolchain` script is provided in this repository.

 ## Debugging